-Principle 16 Complaints procedures
+➤ Principle 16 Complaints procedures

-The JBATA's Operational Rules set out management of complaints from users or other beneficiaries, in relation to the JBA TIBOR determination.
+Operational Rules and the Complaints Consultation Management Rule of JBATA set out management of complaints from users or other beneficiaries, in relation to the JBA TIBOR determination.
 Feedback and complaints in relation to JBA TIBOR are reported to the Oversight Committee and the appropriateness of its management is assessed.
 Accordingly, JBATA is in compliance with the IOSCO Principles.